csLinhart/azure-cicd/README.md

 GitHub > Actions > set up a workflow yourself

-Copy the following the replace the default template:
+Replace the default template with:

 ```
 name: Python application test with Github Actions